orbbec/docs/OrbbecSDKv2_User_Guide/source/3_Application_Guide/ApplicationGuide.md

 ```

 ## Set Depth Flip

+Depth Flip means flipping the depth image up and down along the X-axis, that is, swapping the upper and lower parts of the image.

 ```
     if(device->isPropertySupported(OB_PROP_DEPTH_FLIP_BOOL, OB_PERMISSION_WRITE)) {
        // true: depth is flipped up and down; false: Does not flip